ace-d-baugh/ace-d-baugh/README.md

 I am Ace Baugh.
 I am a Fine Art Photographer, Fine Code Programmer, and a Full Stack Developer.

+- 🏰 I currently work for The Walt Disney Company as a Full Stack Developer
-- 🔭 I have a Bachelor's Degree in Full Stack Web Development
+- 🎓 I have a Bachelor's Degree in Full Stack Web Development
 - 🌱 I’m currently learning .NET C# MVC
 - 📫 How to reach me: ace@digitalelegance.com
 - ⚡ Fun fact: I can shake my eyes rapidly :eyes: